If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Rom 11:25 For I would not, brethren, that you should be ignorant of this mystery, lest you should be wise in your own conceits; that blindness in part is happened to Israel, until the fullness of the Gentiles be come in.

 Once the Church is removed, the seventieth week of Daniel, also called The Tribulation, will begin (Read: What is the Seventieth Week of Daniel?).
-It will be a time of God pouring out His wrath in judgment of sin on the entire world.
-However, this judgment is rooted in mercy.
-God will extend mercy to all who come to Christ in faith and trust, and He will preserve them to the end.
+Daniel wrote of this time occurring “when the transgressors [sinners] have reached their fullness” (Dan 8:23).
+Then the Antichrist will rise up, and the seven years of God’s judgment of sin will begin.
+However, remember that this judgment is rooted in mercy.
+God will extend mercy to all who come to Christ in faith and trust and will preserve them to the end.

 So Will “All Israel Be Saved?”